murthyrudra/IIITL_NLP_Lab/Lab03/README.md

 ### Dataset Description

 * Some data has been acquired from a recent shared task (the files with .zip extension) and can be used as-it-is for the NER task.
+Ref.: MultiCoNER Shared Task 2022.
-* Some data has been acquired from the WikiANN (sometimes known as PAN-X) dataset and have a langauge identifier present with the tokens.
+* Some data has been acquired from the WikiANN (sometimes known as PAN-X) dataset and have a langauge identifier present with the tokens (the files with the tar.gz extension).
 You need to make sure that the language identifier is not passed in the model training as you will be training a monolingual NER model, i.e., an NER model for a Single Language.

 Here is a description for the files on the folder link shared: